DavidSchinazi/ssh-charter/charter.md

 The main goal of the working group is to maintain the Secure Shell (SSH) protocol.
-SSH provides support for secure remote login, file transfer, and UNIX-domain sockets, TCP/IP and X11 forwardings.
+SSH provides support for secure remote login, file transfer, and forwarding UNIX-domain sockets, TCP/IP and X11.
 It can automatically encrypt, authenticate, and compress transmitted data.

 At the time of writing this charter, it has been more than 17 years since the